 Nora Ephron said that everything is copy and I agree – to a degree.
 What makes a story worth telling?
 What is having something to say?
 Obviously there are issues enough in this world that need attention and I have great admiration for journalists who venture into physical and mental danger zones, am humbled by scientists and engineers who spend years bashing away at a problem and even manage to explain their findings to the rest of us, I marvel at camera people who travel under icebergs in tiny pods that sometimes leak in order to show us what life is like in the place where it first began, and like everyone else I love tales of the extraordinary and the absurd.

 But what about the ordinary?
 The totally recognisable?
 Surely that is where real magic lies?
-I love Claude Sautet’s film Les Choses de la Vie: a man crashes his car and while car parts fly he thinks about his lover and the letter in his pocket, telling her he is leaving her.
+I love Claude Sautet’s film Les Choses de la Vie: a man crashes his car and while cart parts fly he thinks about his mistress and the letter in his pocket telling her he is leaving her.
 That’s it, that’s the story.
 And it is a wonderful film.
-In a different way Don Marquis’s Archy & Mehitabel never ceases to delight me, the little cockroach headbutting his poetry out into the world, musing on the life of alley cats and the eternity of insects.
+In a different way Don Marquis’s Archy and Mehitabel never ceases to delight me, the little cockroach headbutting his poetry out into the world, musing on the life of alley cats and the eternity of insects.

 There are so many ways to tell the same story; a thousand answers to the same question.
 Speaking truth is essential, but also difficult, because we all want to impress.
 And of course the thing that makes a story really interesting is failure.
 Life never unfolds in the way you thought and it is how a person responds to the dragons on the path that makes a hero or heroine.

 Having failed a lot, I guess I now have something to say.
 A comforting thought – except the failures are so banal.
 And so the rest is in the telling.
 I read a recent article in The Economist about interactive novels being written for the Chinese market and Steven Soderberg’s upcoming app Mosaic, which sounds to me much like a video game.
 Does such a format make for a good story?
 At the risk of sounding fusty, I wonder what possible good such a way of storytelling can do.
 Surely what we are all hungry for is one good story artfully told?
-Where is the catharsis in constantly being able to change track yourself?
+What catharsis is to be had in constantly being able to change track yourself?

 But perhaps the story is always worth telling, even if only to yourself.
 I think the essence is that you must mean what you say and say what you mean and don’t get indulgent in your telling or try to be flash.
 I love well-constructed prose, but it reeks if it isn’t genuine, if it’s too crafted.
 Some of us are extremely well-read, well-travelled and clever, but if that is what you rely on to my mind you are just a hack.